Look Who's Talking Too

 Look Who's Talking Too is a 1990 American romantic comedy film, a sequel to Look Who's Talking, and the second installment in the franchise.
 The film was directed by Amy Heckerling from a script she co-authored with Neal Israel.
 The film stars the original cast members John Travolta and Kirstie Alley as James and Mollie Ubriacco, the parents of Mikey (voiced by Bruce Willis), a toddler coping with the newest addition to the family, baby Julie (voiced by Roseanne Barr).
 In addition to this, he is having trouble using a potty, and the unorthodox advice he gets from his playmate, Eddie (voiced by Damon Wayans), doesn't make his problem any better.

+Look Who's Talking Too was released by Tri-Star Pictures on December 14, 1990.
+The film received negative reviews from critics and grossed $120.9 million.

 Plot

-Several months after getting married, Mollie and James welcome their child, Mikey's half-sister Julie into the family.
-While at first, Mikey is excited to be a big brother, he begins to resent his sister shortly after she is born when the reality does not match what he dreamed being a big brother would be like.
+Several months after getting married, Mollie Jensen and James Ubriacco welcome their child, Mikey's half-sister Julie into the family.
+While at first, Mikey is excited to be a big brother, he begins to resent Julie shortly after she is born when the reality does not match what he dreamed being a big brother would be like.
 He finds Julie annoying and resents sharing both toys and his parents attention; being constantly mean to her as a result.
 In turn, Julie is not impressed by Mikey, who struggles with potty training, having several accidents despite encouragement from his friends and family.

-James is provided a job as a full time pilot thanks to Mollie's parents and the longer work hours strain the couple's relationship.
-The couple also have parenting disputes with James believing Mollie to be overprotective and too high strung.
+James is provided a job as a full time pilot thanks to Mollie's parents Rosie and Lou and the longer work hours strain James and Mollie's relationship.
+They also have parenting disputes with James believing Mollie to be overprotective and too high strung.
 Mollie's lazy younger brother Stuart comes to live with them temporarily, and James is upset that Mollie does not even consult him about it.
-James is further frustrated when Stuart pulls an (unloaded) gun on him thinking he's an intruder.
+James is further frustrated when Stuart pulls an unloaded gun on him thinking he's an intruder.
 He wants Stuart out immediately and Mollie insists on talking to him first seeing nothing wrong with him having a gun or leaving messes everywhere.
 James finally reaches his breaking point and storms out of the apartment.
 Mikey thinks Julie is responsible for the situation and takes his vengeance out on Julie's stuffed bird Herbie.
 Meanwhile, after her apartment is robbed, Mollie's friend Rona comes to stay with them, and she begins to date Stuart.